splewis/csgo-pug-setup/README.md

 - sm_start, begins the game (note that the cvar sm_teamselect_autolo3 controls if this is needed)
 - sm_capt1 <player>
 - sm_capt2 <player>
-- sm_endgame, force ends the game safely (stops any demo recording, execs postgame config)
+- sm_endgame, force ends the game safely
+- sm_pause
+- sm_unpause

-Client Commands:
+General client Commands:
 - sm_ready / .ready in chat
 - sm_unready / .unready in chat

+Captain commands:
+- .pause in chat
+- .unpause in chat